device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/azure-autodiscovery.md

 </tbody>
 </table>

-*specific calls are available on request
+*Specific calls are available on request.

 ## Using SAML

-When confirming SAML for Azure, change the Signing Option to **Sign SAML response**, this could take a few minutes to apply.
+When confirming SAML for Azure, change the **Signing Option** to **Sign SAML response**, this could take a few minutes to apply.

 In the Device42 Appliance Manager, go to **Global Settings > SAML 2.0 Settings** and check that the **Username field** has a value of "name":